Charles Schwab vs Fidelity vs Vanguard in 2024

 Customer Service Channels

-This category is often-overlooked but shouldn't be.
-Whenever you need a competent human being to solve a problem in your account at 3 am, you'll realize the importance of customer service.
+This category is often overlooked but is crucial.
+When you need help with your account at 3 am, you'll understand the importance of good customer service.

-Speaking of 3 am, Vanguard doesn't provide any service at this time.
-The company's hours are from 8:00 in the morning until 10:00 in the evening, with no hours on the weekend.
-There isn't an online chat tool on the Vanguard site, nor does the company provide foreign language service or branch locations.
+Speaking of 3 am, Vanguard doesn’t offer service at this time.
+Their hours are from 8:00 am to 10:00 pm, with no service on weekends.
+There’s no online chat tool on their site, and they don’t provide foreign language support or branch locations.

-Schwab does offer service in languages besides English.
-These include Chinese and Vietnamese.
-We also liked the company's large network of branches (larger than Fidelity's) plus 24/7 phone support.
-The broker has on-line chat but failed to answer a test question of ours during a chat session.
+Schwab offers support in languages other than English, including Chinese and Vietnamese.
+We also liked their extensive branch network, which is larger than Fidelity's, and their 24/7 phone support.
+Schwab also has online chat, but they failed to answer a test question during our chat session.

-Overall, Schwab appears to offer the most here.
+Overall, Schwab seems to offer the most in this category.

 See All Broker Promotions »